-4. Interviews
+5. Interviews

 The number of candidates to be interviewed for a judicial vacancy will normally be a maximum of 16 over a two-day period.
 Each interview lasts approximately 30 minutes.
 Normally, the entire Committee sits for each interview.
-For questioning purposes, the Committee members take alternate interview turns.
+The Committee members take alternate turns asking interview questions.
 Following each interview, the Committee discusses the merits of the candidate interviewed.
 After the last interview for that particular vacancy, the Committee considers the merits of the candidates interviewed, plus the merits of the candidates interviewed on a prior occasion within the year and who have applied to be considered for the current vacancy.

-5. Recommendations to the Attorney General
+6. Recommendations to the Attorney General